-So how do you learn to communicate with your adult child?
+So how do you communicate with your adult child?

-In this video, I sit down with my daughter to have a honest conversation about life including dating, friendships, finances and mother daughter communication.
+In the above video, I sat down with my daughter and we shared a honest conversation about life including dating, friendships, finances and mother daughter communication.
 Check it out!
-Don't forget to let me know how you made the transition to parenting your adult child.
+Don't forget to comment on how you made the transition to parenting your adult child.